Monthly Archives: January 2017

 Loosely based on a crazy night full of real-life events, the movie follows Harrelson, playing himself, as he struggles to get home to his family.
 Run-ins with royalty, old friends, and the law all seem to conspire to keep Harrelson from succeeding.

 “I’ve always loved theatre and film and wanted to find the best way to merge the two.
-When I decided to shoot this in real-time, I realized it wasn’t quite like true theatre because the one-piece missing was a live audience.
-By broadcasting the film live as its being shot, I hope to truly blend the excitement of live theater with the scale and scope of the film,” said Harrelson.
+When I decided to shoot this in real-time, I realized it wasn’t quite like true theatre because the one piece missing was a live audience.
+By broadcasting the film live as it’s being shot, I hope to truly blend the excitement of live theater with the scale and scope of the film,” said Harrelson.

-“The Space Between Us” Trailer
+Butterfield Stars in “The Space Between Us”

-Directed by Peter Chelsom, this interplanetary adventure, a space shuttle embarks on the first mission to colonize Mars, only to discover after takeoff that one astronaut is pregnant.
 Shortly after landing, she dies from complications while giving birth to the first human born on the red planet— never revealing who the father is.
-Thus begins the extraordinary life of Gardner Elliot, played by Asa Butterfield—an inquisitive, highly intelligent boy who reaches 16, having only met 14 people in his very unconventional upbringing.
+Thus begins the extraordinary life of Gardner Elliot, played by Asa Butterfield—an inquisitive, highly intelligent boy who turns 16, having met only 14 people in his very unconventional upbringing.

 Eager to find his father, Gardner escapes the team of scientists and joins with Tulsa in a race against time to unravel the mysteries of how he came to be and where he belongs in the universe.